-Different perceptions of saliency, credibility and legitimacy can occur on a relatively simple level such as These subtypes may be important to the practices and system understandings of the Yup’ik people and therefore highly salient to them, but of less salience to biologist formulating their models other ways. new ways of viewing systems to incorporate multiple understandingswhen sharing research findings it is important to consider .
+Different perceptions of saliency, credibility and legitimacy can occur on a relatively simple level such as how individuals of a given wildlife species are categorised, such as the case of Indigenous Yup’ik people categorising a caribou herd according to subtypes with different morphology and habitat preferences not recognised by biologists at the time (Spaeder, 2005).
+These subtypes may be important to the practices and system understandings of the Yup’ik people and therefore highly salient to them, but of less salience to biologist formulating their models other ways.
+It is thus critical, when searching for processes and outcomes that are salient, credible and legitimate, to recognise new ways of viewing systems to incorporate multiple understandings.
+For example, the answer to which form of categorization to use for data collection may be to collect data in two different ways simultaneously, to establish a mode of translation between categories, or to agree on a novel set of categories.
+Similarly, when sharing research findings it is important to consider what forms of knowledge transmission and methodological agreement are salient, credible and legitimate in the local culture.

 Approaches to knowledge gathering for decision-making: modes of participation

+Links between knowledge and information, and management and decisions are often complex with diffuse, multiscale relationships between information and knowledge and decision-making.
+These processes involving many political actors and interest groups which may be either integrated in or separate from knowledge production and synthesis.
+The influence of scientists on these processes may be limited in some cases and more profound in others, depending on the system of governance in which they operate.
+However, the role which scientists adopt in their research can affect the access and opportunity for other knowledge holders such as Indigenous and local people to inform decision-making and the nature in which their knowledge is treated.
+We therefore seek to highlight some of these modes of informed management and decision-making and their implications for the role of Indigenous and local knowledge.

 There are a variety of approaches to gathering knowledge and information for environmental decision-making within the fields of applied ecology and social-ecological research (Fig. 1).
 Some of these have been developed to reflect the needs of Indigenous and local people while others have emerged from a more natural sciences-focussed approach to evidence synthesis.
 These vary in the capacity for and modes of potential Indigenous and local participation.
 Approaches vary in the degree to which they address primarily biophysical components of social-ecological systems or integrate social, cultural, and biophysical components (Fig. 1).
 While Indigenous and local knowledge can contribute to all of these processes, the choice of approach may affect the salience, credibility and legitimacy with which this knowledge synthesis and decision-making processes is viewed by all parties.